Residency for Undergraduate Students

-Students are classified as In-State or Out-of-State residents for fee payment purposes.
+Undergraduate students are classified as In-State or Out-of-State residents for fee payment purposes.
+Initial residency decisions for undergraduate students are made at the time of application for admission.

-Any required residency forms and supporting documentation must be submitted by the official census date (Fall and Spring semesters: 14 calendar days from the first official day of classes; Summer semester: date is adjusted for condensed summer sessions) for the semester you are seeking reclassification.
+Deadline: Any required residency forms and supporting documentation must be submitted by the official census date (Fall and Spring semesters: 14 calendar days from the first official day of classes; Summer semester: date is adjusted for condensed summer sessions) for the semester you are seeking reclassification.

 Regulations